codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Hash-parameters-358e.md

 This is very similar to GET parameters except for the `#` sign instead of the `?` but the `#` sign is not handled by the servers and we can read the content of these variables using JS.

-In the top left hand pane, you can see a potential code for parsing this structure of arguments.
+In the top left hand pane, you can see some code for parsing this structure of arguments.
 This code is made of two parts:
 1. On line 21, the `parseHashArgs` function which will extract the hash parameters as described above.
 1. On line 38, the `$(document).ready()` code that will call this function, and check if a parameter called `section` was found in it and then use it to show the correct `div` based on its ID.